Workspace managed network isolation (preview)

 Note

-If your workspace is already configured for a public endpoint (for example, with an Azure Virtual Network), and has public network access enabled, you must disable it before provisioning the managed virtual network.
-If you don't disable public network access when provisioning the managed virtual network, the private endpoints for the managed endpoint may not be created successfully.
+If your workspace is already configured for a public endpoint (for example, with an Azure Virtual Network), and has public network access enabled, you must disable it before provisioning the managed VNet.
+If you don't disable public network access when provisioning the managed VNet, the private endpoints for the managed endpoint may not be created successfully.

-The following example shows how to provision a managed VNet for serverless spark jobs by using the --include-spark parameter.
+The following example shows how to provision a managed VNet for serverless Spark jobs by using the --include-spark parameter.

 az ml workspace provision-network -g my_resource_group -n my_workspace_name --include-spark